Navigating the growing risk of ESG litigation: the next big challenge for communicators?

 Take a glance at some of the recent news headlines and it’s clear that litigation around ESG is a hot topic.

 The prospect of reputationally damaging lawsuits is cited as the reason behind one investment bank pulling funding for new gas projects.
 Then there are employers like P&O Ferries who dismissed staff via video call and text message.
 P&O quickly found themselves in the firing line – with litigation around unfair dismissal.
-The E, the S and the are becoming ever more entwined – and litigation is becoming a common theme.
+The E, the S and the G are becoming ever more entwined – and litigation is becoming a common theme.

 With increased scrutiny and stricter regulatory requirements regarding ESG disclosures, the risk of litigation for companies in breach of regulation is rising.
 Good governance is essential and in our view there’s an opportunity for communicators to work closely with legal counsel to advise what companies need to prepare and mitigate risk.